 The carbohydrates this macronutrient ratio provides will give you lasting energy to get you through the day while a moderate protein intake will help keep you satiated and will help the body recover from exercise and other rigorous activities.

-First things first, your total daily caloric intake should be at a caloric deficit.
+First things first, your total daily caloric intake should be at a caloric deficit, which means your burning more calories than you’re consuming.

-Next, your macronutrient split should be as follows; 50% carbohydrates, 35% protein and 15% fat.
-If an individual is consuming 2,300 calories per day, he or she will need to take in a total of 288 grams of carbohydrates, 201 grams of protein, and 38 grams of fat.
+Next, your macronutrient split should be as follows; 50% carbohydrates, 30% protein and 20% fat.
 The minimum fiber intake does not change, in fact, it goes up by a few grams due to the higher protein intake from this macronutrient split.

 A common macronutrient ratio for muscle gain is 55% carbohydrates, 25% protein and 20% fat.
-Someone who eats 2,800 calories per day would have to consume 385 grams of carbs, 175 grams of protein, and 62 grams of fat.
 The minimum intake of fiber is the same as the requirements for a balanced diet.

 Consuming healthy sources of fat is imperative.
 Examples of this would be fatty fish, avocados, olive oil, coconut oil, MCT oil, etc.